-The Complainant provides sale details of four industrial properties and concludes that there is limited similarity between this property and the subject but the sales tend to support a rate of \$83 per square foot of building area for the subject property.
-The sale prices are from \$83 to \$109 per square foot of building area.
-Ages, in particular, were significantly different than that of the subject.
+The Complainant provides sale details of three industrial properties and concludes that there is limited similarity between this property and the subject but the sales tend to support a rate between \$83 and \$109 per square foot of building area for the subject property.
+Ages of two of the properties, in particular, were significantly different than that of the subject.
 The Complainant favours the income approach for this property assessment.